airbytehq/airbyte/docs/connector-development/tutorials/build-a-connector-the-hard-way.md

     main()
 ```

-A full connector in less than 200 lines of code.
+A full connector in about 200 lines of code.
 Not bad!
 We're now ready to package & test our connector then use it in the Airbyte UI.

+---

 ### 3. Package the connector in a Docker image

 Our connector is very lightweight, so the Dockerfile needed to run it is very light as well.
-We edit the autogenerated `Dockerfile` so that its contents are as followed:
+Edit the `Dockerfile` as follows:

 ```Dockerfile
 FROM python:3.9-slim